olpeh/olpeh.github.io/_drafts/react-suspense.md

 Juho told me that `extract-text-webpack-plugin` is deprecated in WebPack 4 and using it is not recommended anymore.
 I had to replace `extract-text-webpack-plugin` with `mini-css-extract-plugin`.
 And that required some tuning to get it working.
 Finally, after some hours of trying different config combinations, I had a working version.

 However, the bundle sizes were huge, more than double the size of our bundles in production.
-Asking [publicly about my problem in Twitter](https://twitter.com/0lpeh/status/1059479032146915328){:target="\_blank"} helped, I got some nice pointers and finally figured out the reason for increased bundle sizes.
+Asking [publicly about my problem in Twitter](https://twitter.com/0lpeh/status/1059479032146915328){:target="\_blank"} helped.
+I got some nice pointers and finally figured out the reason for increased bundle sizes.
 The reason was, that in my config, I had replaced the default `minimizer` config in order to minimize the CSS in production mode.
 The fact that I did not understand was that now webpack was not optimizing my JS bundles (because I did not tell it to do so).